Skip to main content

 Since this example is for simple illustrative purposes, we don't delve deep into what would be done once the button is clicked: it just prints "Clicked!" to the terminal.
 We could make a new page for account creation that adds another user to a model, then push the page into view, similarly to what we did in Main.qml.

-FormRadioDelegate, FormCheckDelegate and FormSwitchDelegate
+FormRadioDelegate, FormCheckDelegate et FormSwitchDelegate

 The RadioButton, CheckBox and Switch are very commonly used components in any user interface.
 Kirigami Addons provides them as FormRadioDelegate, FormCheckDelegate and FormSwitchDelegate.